Why novated lease effective interest rates look high — yet may still work

 Novated leases (particularly the FBT-exempt variety) often generate such large overall savings that financiers and novated lease providers can extract a substantial margin from the arrangement while still leaving the employee with a positive net outcome.

 An additional factor is market structure.
-For historical and administrative reasons, many large corporations and public-sector employers have established near-exclusive salary-packaging arrangements with a single provider.
+For historical and administrative reasons, many large corporations and public-sector employers have established effectively exclusive salary-packaging arrangements with a single provider.
 Within such a quasi-monopolistic setting, there is little competitive pressure on pricing.

-In other words, a sole workplace novated lease provider has little incentive to compete on price when employees are effectively forced to choose between accepting a still-reasonably-good deal (after margin extraction) or walking away entirely.
+In other words, a sole workplace novated lease provider has little incentive to compete on price when employees must choose between accepting a still-reasonably-good deal (after margin extraction) or walking away from novated leasing entirely.

 The result is that interest rates are set not by competitive lending markets, but by how much margin can be extracted without breaking the deal’s perceived attractiveness.